 <LangVersion> element.
 You typically do that in your solution directory.
 Add the following to a Directory.Build.props file in your solution directory:

 Builds in all subdirectories of the directory containing that file will use the preview C# version.
 For more information, see the article on Customize your build.

 C# language version reference

 The following table shows all current C# language versions.
 Your compiler may not necessarily understand every value if it's older.
-If you install .NET Core 3.0 or later, then you have access to everything listed.
+If you install the latest .NET SDK, then you have access to everything listed.

 ||The compiler accepts all valid language syntax from the latest preview version.|

 ||The compiler accepts syntax from the latest released version of the compiler (including minor version).|

 ||The compiler accepts syntax from the latest released major version of the compiler.|